an-nihil00/ssh-mud/README.md

-# ssh-mud
+# SSHMUD
-A MUD server that can be connected to with ssh
+A MUD server that can be connected to with ssh.
+My first realistic C project!

+## To-do
+ - echo messages back to connected user
+ - multiple connected users
+ - send messages to all connected users (basically a chat program to start)
+ - commands